sarabarozzi2811/boxes_detection/README.txt

+# Project Title

+One Paragraph of project description goes here

 #  --- FEATURE DETECTION ---

 Important! : some of the cases are quite slow and require high computational power and memory.
 If some errors occur with the dimension